gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 Great!
 It works.

-Now our Live Beats app _could_ also use that `postgres` user.
+The Live Beats app _could_ also use that `postgres` user.
 However that is a super-user and it's probably better if we create a new user, just for the app.
 We can then avoid using the `postgres` password at all.
 Let's create a new user, give them a password, and then create a new database ready for our app to use (replace these values below with whatever database name, username and password _you_ want to use).
 Make a note of them as you'll need to provide them to the app later:

 ```sh
 postgres=# create database fly_live_beats_db;